compare

 Can Medi import historical claims from Tebra?

-Medi imports forward-looking data: active practices, providers, payer enrollment, open claims, and unposted ERAs.
-Medi can also import historical Tebra claim ledgers as reference-only records when source evidence is strong; those records preserve historical balance truth but do not enter active A/R, aging, statements, Money In, denial queues, or work queues unless a guarded Make Operational action promotes them.
-The pattern that works is leaving the last sixty to ninety days of Tebra operational claim work in Tebra for legacy A/R collection, then running Medi forward-only.
+Claim history and open balances do come across, as a read-only historical-reference ledger.
+Medi imports Tebra claim ledgers when source evidence is strong, preserved to the cent and visible beside live work, but held out of active A/R, aging, statements, Money In, denial queues, and work queues until a guarded Make Operational action promotes a claim on a dated action.
+Nothing is stranded in Tebra and nothing unverified lands in the active book.
+The pattern that works alongside it is leaving the last sixty to ninety days of Tebra operational claim work in Tebra for legacy A/R collection, then running Medi forward-only.
 The Tebra migration guide explains the legacy A/R approach.

 Does Medi include a clearinghouse, or do I bring my own?

-Medi uses Stedi as the clearinghouse for 837 claim submission, 835 ERA, 270/271 eligibility, 276/277 claim status, 278 authorization, and 277CA acknowledgment.
+Medi uses Stedi as the clearinghouse for 837 professional claim submission, 835 ERA, 270/271 eligibility, 276/277 claim status, and 277CA acknowledgment.
 A separate clearinghouse contract is not required.
+Medi generates professional claims only, and there is no 278 prior-authorization transaction.
 If your current Tebra deployment routes claims through Office Ally, Availity, or another clearinghouse, those connections move during enrollment cutover.

 What does Medi cost for a billing company with multiple client practices?